HoustonJ2013/Udacity_Nanodegree_RL/deep-reinforcement-learning/p2_continuous-control/README.md

 python agent_experiment.py --device gpu --env Banana_unity --max_t 1000 --batch_size 64 --num_episodes 200 --score_threshold 13 --score_window_size 5 --update_every 10 --eps_decay 0.99 ## Final parameters for the submission
 ```

+## Test Notes:
+We tested the implemented algorithm with mountaincarcontinuous-v0, and found it is hard to solve the problem with current implementaion either in PPO or DDPG.
+Because the mountaincar problem has very sparse a final large reward, and the current implementation of reply buffer is not very efficient at learning it.
+Most of the time the agent spend is to learn the boring experiences.